lastofpudge/lastofpudge/README.md

 # 👋 Hey there!
 I'm a Skilled Full-Stack Developer!

-I bring over [8+ years](https://lastofpudge.github.io/next-portfolio/cv.pdf) of experience to the coding table.
-My passion lies in crafting seamless interfaces and bringing creative ideas to life.
+Web developer with [8+ years](https://lastofpudge.github.io/next-portfolio/cv.pdf) of experience.

 ## 🚀 What I Do:
-- Front-end development wizard
+- Front-end development
 - Figma to HTML/WordPress
 - Cool [animations](https://lastofpudge.github.io/next-portfolio/) with gsap